Dorothy Miles: Legacy

 Miles is regarded as a key figure in the literary heritage of sign language and the deaf community.
 It has been suggested that she is the source of most of the sign language poetry performed today.
 She was passionate about deaf issues, culture and sign language and longed to bridge the gap between deaf and hearing people.

+She features as one of a series of portraits of notable deaf artists painted by Nancy Rourke.

 The Dorothy Miles Cultural Centre was established by a group of both Deaf and hearing friends in her memory.
-She features as one of a series of portraits of notable deaf artists painted by Nancy Rourke.

-The Dorothy Miles Cultural Centre was a well-loved organisation based in Surrey, spreading British Sign Language and raising Deaf Awareness in the community.
+It was an organisation based in Surrey, spreading British Sign Language and raising Deaf Awareness in the community.
 This mantle was taken up by Dot Sign Language, which took over when the Cultural Centre closed.
 Dot Sign Language continues to teach qualifying British Sign Language courses in Woking and Guildford, as well as Deaf Awareness workplace training.
 They spend many hours working in the community, in Schools, Scout troops, Brownies and all other youth groups, so that all youngsters can see BSL in action, in real life and interact with Deaf people.
-They have such a high pass rate and such outstandingly successful teaching methods that they were shortlisted for award and recognition in January 2017 by the examining body 'Signature'.
+They have such a high pass rate and such teaching methods that they were shortlisted for award and recognition in January 2017 by the examining body 'Signature'.